cekvenich/SNX/docs/2020.md

 It is just as easy to publish a jar as it is to publish npm from the NodeJS ecosystem.
 Also a big win is that it is less likely that you will break the build, as everything including IDE's revolves around the gradle.build.

+##### No XML.
+The entire code base backing this article is not using any XML.
+XML is a replant for good programmers, they move to other platforms.
+Rod Johnson, creator of Spring-Boot has encouraged migration away form XML with some political hints.

 Aside, before the '20s we started deploying to cloud.
 Now our IDE can be in the cloud also, eg: CodeAnywhere.